Wuizlz/schoolem-intro/README.md

     → update local main to match GitHub using a fast-forward only update (prevents accidental merge commits on main).

-1) Create and switch to your feature branch git switch -c krish/<short-topic>
+1) Create and switch to your feature branch git checkout -b <short-topic>
-    → -c creates a new branch and switches to it.
+    → -b creates a new branch.
-    → Use a clear name, e.g. krish/login-divider or krish/signup-first-last.
+    → Use a clear name as described in JIRA (BUG for bugs, FW for Feature Work). e.g. BUG-login-divider or FW-signup-first-last.

-2) Make your code changes
+3) Make your code changes
     git status
     → see what changed and what’s staged.

-    git add -A
+    git add *file_name*
-    → stage all changes (new/modified/deleted).
+    → stage changes (new/modified/deleted).

-    git commit -m "feat(signin): bold divider; feat(signup): split full name" → save a snapshot locally.
+    git commit -m "*name of ticket* - *brief description of work done" → save a snapshot locally.

-3) Push the branch to GitHub (first time) git push -u origin HEAD
+4) Push the branch to GitHub (first time) git push -u origin HEAD
     → Pushes the current branch to origin and remembers it (so future pushes can be just git push).
     → HEAD is a shortcut for “the branch I’m on.”

-4) Open a Pull Request (PR) to main
+5) Open a Pull Request (PR) to main
     On GitHub UI, click “Compare & pull request.”

-5) Address review feedback (if any) git add -A
+6) Address review feedback (if any) git add -A
     → stage all changes